Generative Perception of Shape and Material from Differential Motion: Methodology

 \subsubsection{Joint Inference with a Diffusion Model}

 Our model has the unique feature of predicting shape and materials \textit{jointly} using a single backbone.
 This design choice is motivated by our preliminary probing experiment (see Appendix~\ref{sec:appendix-probing}), where a model trained to predict albedo can be probed using DPT-style probes as in \cite{el2024probing} to produce reasonable estimates of surface normals.
 This suggests strong cross-attribute interaction and motivates a unified architecture.
-Our approach is very different from existing models that require fine-tuning multiple pre-trained diffusion models for shape or materials \cite{kocsis2025intrinsix}, or that use a text prompt to switch between one output attribute at a time \cite{zeng2024rgb}.
+Our approach is very different from existing models that require fine-tuning multiple pre-trained diffusion models for shape or materials \cite{kocsis2025intrinsix}, or that use a text prompt to switch between one output attribute at a time \cite{zeng2024rgb, liang2025diffusion}.

-We use bold symbols to denote variables for multiples frames, e.g., $\boldsymbol{c}$ denotes the input video frames.
 We use a conditional diffusion probabilistic model \cite{ho2020denoising} (DDPM) to generate shape-and-material attributes $\boldsymbol{x} \sim q(\boldsymbol{X}| \boldsymbol{c})$ by iterative denoising.
 To train the model we define a `forward process' that adds Gaussian noise to a clean shape-and-material map $\boldsymbol{x}$:

 We use a continuous noise schedule where $\boldsymbol{z}_0$ is close to clean data and $\boldsymbol{z}_1$ is close to Gaussian noise, and we use a variance-preserving~\cite{ho2020denoising} noise schedule which implies $\alpha_t^2 + \sigma_t^2 = 1$.